The aim of the scheme is to support internationally competitive independent investigators to:

 - appropriate capital equipment.

-The award will also support a period of research overseas, at a second UK institution or within the industry, whichever is most appropriate.
+This award will also support a period of research overseas, at a second UK institution or within the industry, whichever is most appropriate.

 We encourage successful applicants to take advantage of these opportunities to establish collaborative networks and cross-sector development.